Accountability Meaning, Definition

 An Accountability Coach Case Study

-In Project Done, I play the role as facilitator of the group to complete their projects (and my own project also).
+In Project Done, I play the role as a facilitator of the group to complete their projects (and my own project also).

 While most people say they join to ‘learn’ the content I have to deliver, many at the end of the program say the most powerful part of the program was the ‘accountability’ – having to admit to the group publicly each week whether they achieved their intended target or not.